 Guarding behavior may seem harmless and even endearing at times—after all, how sweet is it that Fido loves you so much that he doesn’t want to share you with anyone?
 However, a growling dog is a dog that’s giving a warning; his behavior could escalate and a bite may soon follow.

 This is especially important to acknowledge in any home with small children.
 Children have a difficult time reading dog body language if not taught very well.
 A guarding dog and a child who doesn’t recognize guarding behavior is a recipe for disaster.

 Seek out a positive reinforcement trainer as soon as possible if your dog displays guarding behavior.

-In this particular situation it’s important that you avoid trainers who use aversive methods like negative reinforcement and positive punishment.
+In this particular situation, it’s important that you avoid trainers who use aversive methods like positive punishment and negative reinforcement.
 Dogs who guard are trying to prevent the loss of their resource and have extremely heightened emotions when they feel the resource is at risk.

 Why Does My Dog Growl at My Husband?
 Does He Hate Him?

 Growling is a perfectly normal behavioral response for a dog to display — it’s simply a warning that something is making your pup uncomfortable and they would like it to stop.

 Dogs growl to warn other animals and humans away from resources they value (things like food, toys, or even water), to stop someone from touching them in a way that is uncomfortable or painful, or simply to tell you to knock it off and let them be.

 Dogs also growl at someone when they are afraid.
 It warns whatever the dog is afraid of that he wants this interaction to stop, and if it doesn’t the dog will be forced to protect himself.

 If your dog is aggressive toward your husband but not you, he may require more socialization time with men.